kennywlo/datacat/INSTALL.md

 * Pytest

 As you can see, this will install all required packages except for Pytest.
-Not to worry though, that will be covered later down in this document.
+Not to worry though, you can download pytest by navigating to the root of your directory from the terminal and running the following command,

+``pip3 install pytest``

 ***Before moving on, take a second to verify that the bash script has properly installed the required packages by using the following commands.***